 save had its addition implicitly deleted when our

 save was applied.

-you plan to update a row based on what you've read from it you need to lock it
+that if you plan to update a row based on what you've read from it you need

-prior to the read.
-In the above case the read is partly disguised by
+to lock it prior to the read.
+In the above case the read is partly

 The majority of Active Record style data access patterns in the wild are non-transactional, even when working on single columns in individual rows.
 The "lost update" problem is actually much wider than just SQL ORMs and really applies to any store which doesn't provide for locking data that has been read prior to an update.
 Programs naively reading and writing to key-value stores without a transaction/lock facility are often riddled with lost update bugs.

 What's required is something like this: